smo0ths/UE4CommOpti/README.md

 Copy/Paste:  %localappdata%/PostScriptum/Saved/Config/WindowsNoEditor/GameUserSettings.ini

-Resets when you change in game for squad/ps devs dont do this, also check this in your games because it will overwrite engine.ini changes:
+Some of these change to default settings if you change in game settings:

 MSAACompositingSampleCount=1
 BloomQuality=3